abhishekarya1/Hash-Define-myNotes/content/c/2019-01-27-c-programming-chapter-7.md

 |strcpy(s,t)	|copy t to s
 |strncpy(s,t,n)	|copy at most n characters of t to s
 |strlen(s)		|return length of s
+|strchr(s,c)	|return pointer to first c in s, or NULL if not present
+|strrchr(s,c)	|return pointer to last c in s, or NULL if not present